-The Secretary General and Chief Executive Officer of the Jamaica Olympic Association (JOA), a member of the Finance Commission of the Pan American Sport Organization (PASO) and the President of Skateboarding Jamaica Limited (SJL) Ryan is. multi-talented professional with a proven track record of delivering outstanding business results and sport successes.
+The Secretary-General and Chief Executive Officer of the Jamaica Olympic Association (JOA), a member of the Finance Commission of the Pan American Sport Organization (PASO), a member of the Technical Commission of Centro Caribe Sports(CCS), and the President of Skateboarding Jamaica Limited (SJL) Ryan is. multi-talented professional with a proven track record of delivering outstanding business results and sport successes.

 Execution focused: adept at identifying pivotal risks/opportunities and proficient at defining effective solutions that deliver value; skilled at organizational re-engineering that results in increased custom

 His achievements in the business sector are enumerable and include exponential growth in corporate revenue and profitability, brand recognition and superiority,impact operational efficiencies, high levels of employee satisfaction and loyalty and organizational transformation. erand staff satisfaction levels; and a people-skilled motivator, Ryan is a well respected leader and an innovator in the private sector and sport industry.

 The foregoing competences are the result of a driven personality who brings a similar approach to academia where his performance as a student and then Lecturer at the undergraduate level is well respected.